 Earlier in January 2020, an outbreak of a new coronavirus disease in Hubei Province, China was declared by the World Health Organization to be a Public Health Emergency of International Concern.
 Consequently, the WHO stated then that there is a high risk of coronavirus (COVID-19) spreading to other countries.

-IIRR’s partnership with DFID and UNICEF was a vital one in strengthening rural health systems during the 2014 Ebola epidemic.
-Other infectious disease outbreaks have also required us to provide needed training to our partners such as World Vision, Save the Children, Care International to assist us in reaching the most marginalized.
+Furthermore, during the 2014 Ebola epidemic, IIRR’s partnerships with DFID and UNICEF are vital in strengthening rural health systems.
+Similarly, other infectious disease outbreaks have required us to provide training to our partners such as World Vision, Save the Children, Care International to assist us in reaching the most marginalised.

 IIRR’s Capacity to Respond

 Importantly, our sixty years of experience allows us to deliver effective long-terms support after disasters.
 As a result, we are bolstering our response efforts to the COVID-19 crisis.
 Specifically, focusing on health, livelihoods, and disaster risk management within vulnerable communities.